 Some individuals that participate in SPROG may choose to focus exclusively on security issues, while others may concentrate exclusively on issues related to privacy.
 Likewise, some individuals may choose to focus on research, while others may spend their time working on outreach opportunities.
 However, most will find some satisfaction getting their feet wet in multiple spaces.
 While I will coordinate the effort, the goal is to create an environment that supports your interests in these areas.

-The meeting is held on Thursdays from 12:30 – 1:30 PM in CP 331 on the UW Tacoma campus.
+The meeting is held on Fridays from 1 – 2 PM in UW1-260M on the UW Bothell campus.
 If you are interested in getting involved, please contact Marc Dupuis.